MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-sessions.md

    > ![Sessions page](media/sessions-page.PNG)

-The sessions page lets you download information from your customer service sessions over the specified time period.
+The sessions page lets you download information from your customer service sessions from the last 30 days, up to 1000 sessions.